What information do we collect?

 We may ask for personal data while you’re engaging with us.
-This includes but is not limited to email address, first and last name, phone number, personal address, cookies and usage data, and insurance information.
+This includes but is not limited to email address, first and last name, phone number, personal address, cookies, usage data, and insurance information.

 How do we protect your information?